jmattsson/s4pp/README.md

   - `utc_sec` is the current time expressed as UTC seconds.
   - `utc_ms` is the millisecond part of the current UTC time.

 This notification is aimed at providing a simple time service "for free" to devices which either lack time-keeping capabilities, or do not have a sufficiently stable clock.
-The quality of this time service is low, and as such the best precision offered is milliseconds, with seconds being the only mandated precision.
+The quality of this time service is low, and as such the best precision typically offered is milliseconds, with seconds being the only mandated precision in this notification.
 A server MAY omit the millisecond argument.
+If a server does omit the millisecond argument, it MAY instead provide the seconds argument with a decimal component of arbitrary precision.
+The decimal separator character is the dot (ASCII 0x2E).

 Applications requiring higher precision or accuracy are recommended to employ proper time-keeping protocols, such as NTP.